Installing SolOpenMAMA Components

 To install the OpenMAMA and OpenMAMDA APIs to a common install directory on a host system, follow the instructions provided with the downloaded OpenMAMA archive files.

 The obtained APIs must then be configured to use Solace Middleware and Payload bridges.
-A mama.properties
+A mama.properties file is used for these configurations (refer to Configuring Solace OpenMAMA Bridges).

-Installing the C Messaging API
+Installing the Solace C API

-If PubSub+ Cache is to be used, the C API must be installed on each Linux system that will host a PubSub+ Cache Instance.
-For more information, follow the steps in the README
+If Solace Cache is to be used, the C API must be installed on each Linux system that will host a Solace Cache Instance.
+For more information, follow the steps in the README file included with the Solace Cache installation package.

 To install the C API on a system that hosts an OpenMAMA client application, perform the following procedures: